 Do not attempt to remove the receptacle from the E-core solenoid assembly.
-The back side of the receptacle is potted and attempts to remove the receptacle will damage the potting and coil lead wires.
+The back side of the receptacle is potted, so attempts to remove the receptacle will damage the potting and coil lead wires.

 - 1. Using a 3 mm Allen wrench, remove the E-core solenoid assembly from the main SOGAV housing. - 2.
 Using the appropriate retaining ring pliers, remove the beveled retaining ring that holds the metering plates into the SOGAV housing.
-If worn or damaged, discard and replace with new retaining ring.
-Do not machine, grind, cut, or physically modify the beveled retaining ring in any way.
 Gently press on the armature to remove the metering plates out of their bore in the SOGAV housing.
 Some resistance will be felt due to the O-ring.
-Remove the O-ring after the lower stop/metering plate is removed, but before removing the upper plate.
+Remove the O-ring after the lower stop & metering plate is removed, but before removing the upper plate.
 This will prevent damaging the O-ring with the upper plate. - 3.
 Use extreme care to avoid damaging the critical valve face surfaces. - 4.
 Use an 11 mm open end wrench and a 5 mm Allen wrench to remove the M6x16 stainless steel socket head cap screw holding the armature to the moving metering plate.
 The armature stem has flats for the wrench.
 Never apply torque to the screw without holding the armature with the 11 mm wrench.
 This can damage the springs.
 Never grip the large diameter of the armature with pliers. - 5.
 Using a twisting motion, carefully remove the springs that are snapped into the seats in the moving metering plate. - 6.
 Clean all parts using care to not to damage the critical valve (face) surfaces.